CrystalChebet/PLP_Python/README.md

 # PLP_Python
-This repository hold all my submissions for the Python module on PLP
+This repository holds all my submissions for the Python module on PLP